Security Analyzer Configuration Profiles

 • Securely store user-defined analyzer configurations within GitLab

-• Manage multiple stored configuration profiles
+• Manage multiple configuration profiles

 • Inject configuration profiles into all possible scan contexts